 - Visas - For many countries, visas are not required for any stays shorter than 90 days.
 Any longer than that, you might have to obtain a visa.
 Make sure your passport is valid for at least six months from your planned date of return.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Euro is the official currency in Portugal.
 Portugal is cheaper than most top destinations in Europe, but it's similar to Spain, so plan on spending between 50 and 70 euro a day including accommodation.
 ATMs are widely available and credit cards accepted in most establishments.

 - Weather - Portugal is one of the warmest countries in Europe.
 It has a temperate moist forest climate, characterized by wet winters and dry summers.
 July is the hottest month in Algarve with an average temperature of 24°C and the coldest month is January at 12°C with as much as 12 hours of sunshine in August.

 - Airports - The busiest airport in Portugal is Humberto Delgado Airport, sometimes referred to as Lisbon Airport and Portela Airport.
-It is located 7km from the city centre of Lisbon, Portugal's capital.
+It is located 7km from the city center of Lisbon, Portugal's capital.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Portugal, since it covers not only the costs of medical problems but also theft and loss of valuables.